SlyTed/ngx-pipes-toolkit/README.md

 }
 ```

+Moreover, the aim of **ngx-pipes-toolkit** is **not** to replace other libraries, but to complete them.
+Indeed, there is no duplicate pipe with the other main Angular pipes library: [NGX Pipes](https://www.npmjs.com/package/ngx-pipes).

 ## Installation

-1. Use NPM to install the package
+Use NPM to install the package

 ```bash
 $ npm install ngx-pipes-toolkit --save